Your Microwave Oven Is Watching You: Kellyanne Conway Says So

 Dear Media: Stop interviewing Kellyanne Conway.
 Just stop.

-Columnist Brian Menegus summed up the feelings of many media professionals in the March 10 edition of Gizmodo:
+Columnist Brian Menegus summed up the feelings of many media professionals in the March 10 edition of Gizmodo.

 “It is my sincere hope that members of the media stop talking to Conway.
-In the 51 days since Trump took office she’s repeatedly lied to the American people—claiming “alternative facts” and actual ones have equal validity and later inventing a mass murder —not to mention breaking ethics rules by shilling for the president’s daughter’s clothing line on TV.
+In the 51 days since Trump took office she’s repeatedly lied to the American people—claiming ‘alternative facts’ and actual ones have equal validity and later inventing a mass murder —not to mention breaking ethics rules by shilling for the president’s daughter’s clothing line on TV.
 These are not normal things.
 And even in a state of abnormality, they shouldn’t be happening with this much frequency.”